wp-plugins/the-events-calendar/readme.txt

 ** new .pot file available with more entries, covering more of the plugin (months are in there now)
 * New Translation:
 ** Polish: Maciej Swoboda
+* The week's starting day in grid view now reflects the start_of_week Wordpress option

 = 1.5.4 =